-4.5 Other Tools
+4.6 Other Tools

-In addition, the BMC can be accessed by standard, off-the-shelf terminal or terminal emulator utilities such as open source IPMITOOL or IPMIUtility that allow access to sensor status information, and power control.
+In addition, the BMC can be accessed by standard, off-the-shelf terminal or terminal emulator utilities such as open source IPMITOOL, IPMIUtility, and FreeIPMI that allow access to sensor status information, and power control.

 The end user owns the risk of using un-validated open source utilities.